 If you bought a kit spent time and money finishing it then found it didn't work you have no one to turn to to fix it for you.

-The prices of model railways today are similar to the 1970's allowing for inflation .
-You also get a much better finished model.
+The prices of model cars and railways today are similar to the 1970's allowing for inflation.
+You also get a much better-finished model.

-Starter sets offer good value as they include:
+Starter sets offer good value and a great introduction to the hobby as they include:

 Rolling stock to go behind it

-Usually a printed mat to go under the track to simulate scenery
+Usually, a printed mat goes under the track to simulate the scenery

 A basic controller.